jigyasa30/docsythemerepo/content/en/docs/_index.md

   main:
     weight: 30
 ---

-This guide will help you get started and acquainted with Nokia L4 support workflow .
+This guide will help you get started and acquainted with Nokia Care Tool (NCT) Nokia L4 support workflow.

 ## Purpose